 What is empathetic design?

-Empathetic design (not to be confused with empathic design, a common design methodology) is, simply put, designing with a level of empathy for your audience.
-The opposite would be apathetic design—which is often a result of the “I’m a designer” effect.
+Empathetic design is, simply put, designing with a level of empathy for your audience.
+The opposite would be apathetic design—which is often an unintended result of the “I’m a designer” effect.

 Empathetic design is not necessarily just the practice of buzzword-filled “User Experience Design” practices.
 Empathetic design is the fundamental understanding of how people use the tools that you build.
-It’s not about users and testing (though those are important too).
-It’s about people.
-Empathetic design is about being a person, designing for other people.
 Understanding that your website that you create for your business to communicate with your audience is a tool that will be used by people is the first step in creating an empathetic website.

 Why does empathetic design matter?